After an Accident – Recorded Statements, Do I have to Give One?

 - Politely Decline: Let the adjuster know that you don’t want to provide a recorded statement.
 Be respectful but stand your ground.
 If they keep pushing, tell them your attorney will handle any further communication.

 - Contact a Tulsa Car Accident Attorney Right Away: A local attorney with experience in car accident cases can help guide you through the process and deal with the insurance company for you.
-This ensures you don’t accidentally say something that could harm your case.
+That way, you avoid accidentally saying something that could harm your case.

-- Offer a Written Statement If Necessary: If you need to provide a statement, your attorney can help you craft a written one that’s carefully reviewed and designed to protect your rights.
+Offer a Written Statement If Necessary: If you need to provide a statement, your attorney can help you write one.
+They will carefully review it to protect your rights.
 This limits the chances of making mistakes or saying something that can be used against you.

 - Document the Accident on Your Own: While you shouldn’t give a recorded statement, you should still document everything about the accident.
-Write down what you remember, take photos, and get witness contact information.
-This will help build a strong case.
+Write down what you remember, take photos, and collect witness contact information.
+These details strengthen your case.

 Final Thoughts: Protect Your Rights After a Car Accident

-Giving a recorded statement might seem like the easiest way to get your claim moving, but it can often hurt your case.
-Insurance companies are focused on saving money, and anything you say in a recorded statement can be used against you.
+Giving a recorded statement might seem like the easiest way to move your claim forward, but it often hurts your case.
+Insurance companies focus on saving money.
+They often use anything you say in a recorded statement against you.
 The best thing you can do is talk to a Tulsa car accident lawyer who will protect your rights and handle the insurance companies for you.